 - Make sure you go to court on the day of the hearing.
 Tell the judge if the other parent wrote something about you in the Complaint for Contempt that is not true, or if the facts in his complaint are not the whole story.
-The judge may get upset that you did not follow the visitation order.
+The judge may get upset that you did not follow the parenting time or visitation order.
 Be polite to the judge.
 Tell the judge that you know it is important to obey court orders.

 - If you have witnesses, bring them to court.
 If you have documents, bring them.
 For example, a doctor's note can show that your child was sick on a day you did not let her visit with the other parent.

 If the judge finds that you are in contempt, the judge might order you to let the other parent make up the missed parenting time or visits.
 The judge can also order you to pay the other parent’s court costs or lawyer’s fee.